 2. Just Add Water!

 A few of the pool areas at the Resorts also have interactive play structures.
 Kids can climb, splash, spray and stay cool.
 Many have height restrictions which limit use to preschool age or young elementary.
 These play structures are nicely suited for little ones who aren’t comfortable with full swimming pools or can’t yet swim.

 And of course there are always the two Disney World water parks to enjoy with your family.
 There are designated splash pad areas for babies and toddler, water features and slides for preschoolers and really big water attractions for older kids and adults.

 Read more in my Disney World Water Parks guide and what you need to know before bringing the kids.

 3. Other Places to Play

 No playground?
 No problem!
 Many of the resorts have areas for kids to play or simply run around.
 Always be considerate of noise (especially if the location is near hotel room windows and/or it’s particularly early in the day).
 And of course observe all rules, stay out of flower beds and take heed of signs that restrict access.
 Pre-vacation consider picking up small things to entertain youngsters like mini bottles of bubbles.

-Kids can run and do cartwheels on the lawn at Beach Club.
+Kids can run and do cartwheels on the lawn at Beach Club or at the Polynesian.
 There’s a game of corn hole in the bus waiting area at Port Orleans Riverside.
-Many hotels, like Coronado Springs Resort have sandy beach areas.
+Many hotels, like Coronado Springs Resort and Caribbean Beach have sandy beach areas.

 Save Money on Your Disney World Vacation!